 © American Physical Therapy Association 2016

-It is recommended that if you have any questions about SPTS course status approval for your state that you contact your state PT association.
+It is recommended that if you have any questions about AASPT course status approval for your state that you contact your state PT association.
 In the remaining states, in most cases one can gain an individual approval for a course to use toward your PT requirements in your state.
-SPTS does not obtain specific state by state approvals in most cases.
+AASPT does not obtain specific state by state approvals in most cases.